-Hank has been ranked for five consecutive years as a Texas Super Lawyers Rising Star in the fields of Entertainment Law and Intellectual Property Litigation, and was ranked in Best Lawyers® 2013 in Litigation - Intellectual Property Law.
+Hank has been ranked for five consecutive years as a Texas Super Lawyers Rising Star in the fields of Entertainment Law and Intellectual Property Litigation, and was ranked in Best Lawyers® 2013 and 2014 in Litigation - Intellectual Property Law.
 He has handled intellectual property and entertainment cases in New York, Los Angeles, Chicago, Nashville, and in cities throughout Texas.

 Hank has a wide and varied practice in the fields of commercial litigation, intellectual property, sweepstakes, advertising, e-commerce, Internet, and entertainment matters involving patents, copyrights, trademarks, trade secrets, rights of publicity, privacy compliance, defamation, licensing, and transfers.

 In the area of commercial litigation, he has broad experience involving international litigation, commodities fraud cases, contract disputes, employment litigation, creditor's rights, real estate litigation, and a host of business torts.